 'Biophilic design' are the words on everyone's lips in the world of design, so we took a few moments to catch up with expert Oliver Heath, who has previously spoken at Grand Designs Live on the subject and is currently working with bathroom brand Geberit to promote the concept for our homes, to try to better understand the true concept behind the buzz.

 What is biophilic design?

-"Biophilia means a love of nature – a term that was popularised in the 1980s by the biologist Edward O. Wilson – it’s a relatively new term.
-It explained humans’ innate attraction and desire to be in and around nature and natural processes, as a means to deal with the stress, anxiety and exhaustion of modern day life.
-It's essentially an evolutionary design ethos based on the idea that, for thousands of years, we evolved from very close connection to healthy forms of nature.
+'Biophilia means a love of nature – a term and concept that was devised in the 1980s by the biologist Edward O. Wilson.
+It explained humans’ innate attraction and desire to be in and around nature and natural processes, and is a way to manage the stress, anxiety and exhaustion of modern life.
+It's an evolutionary design ethos based on the idea that, for thousands of years, humans evolved from very close connection to healthy forms of nature.

 Image: This countryside villa, designed by Oliver for TV2's ‘Tid for Hjem’ (Time for Home), maintains a connection with the surrounding area through large picture windows.

-By insulating your home, for example, your home is going to be warmer and less draughty – you're less susceptible to colds and flu.
-There's less chance that there'll be damp if the house is well ventilated and there will be less mould, which can cause breathing difficulties asthma and allergies.
-Essentially, it's just about something that people are much more passionate about, because everybody wants to be happier and healthier.
+By insulating your home, it will be warmer and less draughty.
+Damp is less of a risk if a house is well ventilated and there will be less mould, which can affect breathing difficulties, asthma and allergies.
+Essentially, biophilic design is something that people are passionate about because everyone wants to be happier and healthier.

 Image: Oliver's own home in Brighton is clad in timber panelling, which he notes is a material that has been shown to lower heart rate in scientific studies.